 Do you serve breakfast and lunch onsite?

-We serve only breakfast.
+In normal circumstances, we serve only breakfast.
 Children bring their own lunch as well as healthful snacks.
 There is a morning and afternoon snack period each day.

 My child has an IEP.
 Can you work with students who need accommodations?